What is a Primary Refresh Token?

 Windows transport endpoints are required for password authentication only when a password is changed, not for PRT renewal.

-Azure AD Conditional Access policies are not evaluated when PRTs are renewed.
+Microsoft Entra Conditional Access policies are not evaluated when PRTs are renewed.

 How is the PRT protected?